 Monkeys are popular in Japan, there are mountains full of monkeys, some even bathe in the onsen of natural hot springs along with humans.
 These 3 monkey emojis represent a little bit of Japan's religion.

-the first is Mizaru [?] the monkey that does not see. the second is Iwazaru [?] the monkey that doesn't speak. the third is Kikazaru [?] the monkey that doesn't listen.
-Both can be found at Nikko's Toshogu Shrine.
+The first is Mizaru [?] the monkey that does not see.
+The second is Iwazaru [?] the monkey that does not speak.
+The third is Kikazaru [?] the monkey that does not hear.
+Both can be found at the Toshogu Shrine in Nikko.

 They are known as the three wise monkeys or Sanzaru [三猿].
-Its origin is based on a Japanese proverb that says that if we don't look, don't listen and don't speak evil of others, we would have peaceful communities with peace and harmony.
+Their origin is based on a Japanese proverb that says if we do not see, do not hear, and do not speak ill of others, we would have peaceful communities with peace and harmony.

 Emojis that had origins from Japanese manga ??